Euratom: History

 The European Constitution was intended to consolidate all previous treaties and increase democratic accountability in them.
-The Euratom treaty had not been amended as the other treaties had, so the European Parliament had been granted few powers over it.
-However, the reason it had gone unamended was the same reason the Constitution left it to remain separate from the rest of the EU: anti-nuclear sentiment among the European electorate, which may unnecessarily turn voters against the treaty.
+The Euratom Treaty had not been amended as the other treaties had, so the European Parliament had been granted few powers over it.
+However, the reason it had gone unamended was the same reason the Constitution left it to remain separate from the rest of the EU: a strong anti-nuclear sentiment among the European electorate, which may unnecessarily turn voters against the treaty.
 The Euratom treaty thus remains in force relatively unamended from its original signing.